Mildenhall Stadium

 Mildenhall Stadium is a speedway, stock car racing and Greyhound Board of Great Britain regulated greyhound racing venue located in Mildenhall, Suffolk between Cambridge and Norwich.
-The stadium is known as Suffolk Downs when greyhound racing takes place.

 The stadium has a Race View Restaurant and a fish and chip shop as well as the Fen Men bar licensed bar.
 There is a second licensed bar underneath the home straight grandstand.
 Speedway is held on Sundays (April to October).

 Origins and opening

 Mildenhall is in an area with strong coursing roots and in later decades greyhound racing became a popular sport too.
 The market town in Suffolk is surrounded by agricultural land with the only significant landmark near the town being RAF Mildenhall, a Royal Air Force station that opened in 1934.
 It would take another 37 years before the area experienced speedway.

 History

 Speedway

 In 1971 a speedway practice track was built on farmland owned by Terry Waters and two years later on the same farmland the track was moved to the south side of the junction where Hayland Drove meets Cooks Drove.
 The track was extremely primitive with a few sheds used as dressing rooms and straw bales made up the safety fence.
 In 1975 the Mildenhall Fen Tigers were formed and they entered the National League.